nolar/kopf/docs/kwargs.rst

 Indices are in-memory overviews of matching resources in the cluster.
 They are populated according to ``@kopf.index`` handlers and their filters.

-Each individual index is exposed in kwargs under its own name (function name) or id (if overridden with ``id=``).
+Each index is exposed in kwargs under its name (function name) or id (if overridden with ``id=``).
 There is no global structure to access all indices at once.
 If needed, use ``**kwargs`` itself.